 Laughter literally changes the chemical composition in the body.
 Put on a favourite comedy show, sit back and watch.
 Great if both concentration and energy levels are low, as it requires minimum effort.
 Half an hour is ideal, but there are lots of short clips on You Tube and a burst of laughter will reduce stress instantly.
-Unbelievably, faking a smile will have a similar effect, so if your teen's somewhere they can't get a comedy boost, pretending to smile (even if they're not feeling smiley) will quickly result in them feeling more relaxed.
+Unbelievably, faking a smile will have a similar effect, so if your teen's somewhere they can't get a comedy boost, pretending to smile will quickly result in them feeling more relaxed.